EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Limitations

 \section{Limitations}

-Although the intention behind proposing this dataset is to bridge the gap between human experts and automated fact verification systems in terms of both veracity prediction accuracy and explainability, evaluating the effectiveness of models in these two dimensions remains challenging.
-In this paper, we utilize the Rouge score to assess the model's explainability and the accuracy score to evaluate the verdict model.
-However, this approach is insufficient.
-Therefore, exploring a scoring mechanism to evaluate both dimensions warrants further research.
+Although the intention behind proposing this dataset is to bridge the gap between human experts and automated fact verification systems in terms of explainability, evaluating the effectiveness of the system remains challenging.
+In this paper, we utilize the Rouge score to assess the system's output explanation quality.
+However, to evaluate the output explanation quality the Rouge score is insufficient.
+There are instances where different lexical choices in the explanation could yield the same result, but the Rouge score, which is based on similarity, may penalize such cases, leading to inaccurate evaluation results. \textbf{Hence, further investigation is warranted to explore an evaluation scoring mechanism that goes beyond mere similarity and effectively assesses the quality of explanations.}

-In the retrieval stage, a situation arises where information can be sourced from more than one Wikipedia document.
+Another limitation is that in the retrieval stage, a situation arises where information can be sourced from more than one Wikipedia document.
 While we have deliberately simplified and overlooked this scenario to enhance the manageability of the annotation process, it's important to acknowledge that models might receive undue penalties when retrieving information from these sources, particularly when the retrieved documents aren't in the golden documents.